 \subsubsection{Neutrino Emissions}

-To the best of our knowledge, there is no previous study treating the features of a NLS implementation for an isentropic ID of the BHB$\Lambda \phi$ EoS.
-Therefore, in this section we present and discuss our findings and focused our comparisons on the short inspiral SFHo-$\nu$ and DD2-$\nu$ runs.
+To the best of our knowledge, there are no previous studies treating the features of an NLS implementation for an isentropic ID of the BHB$\Lambda \phi$ EoS.
+Therefore, in this section, we present and discuss our findings, focusing our comparisons on the short inspiral SFHo-$\nu$ and DD2-$\nu$ runs.

-We start by presenting the luminosity evolution for the three neutrino species in Figure~\ref{fig:14}.
+We start by presenting the luminosity evolution of the three neutrino species in Figure~\ref{fig:14}.
 One notices that during the late inspiral, the luminosities are greater than that of Figure~\ref{fig:9} and may be interpreted as a consequence of the higher temperatures within the coalescing NSs with isentropic thermal profile.
-The appearance of luminosity peaks at $t - t_{\rm mrg} \sim 2-3~{\rm ms}$ followed by a decrease of the individual luminosities is similar to the behavior of Figure~\ref{fig:14}, which suggests that this emission structure is an effect of our NLS implementation rather than an EoS-dependent feature.
-Additionally, we note that the peak luminosities for the electron antineutrinos and heavy lepton neutrinos reach higher values than that of the short inspiral runs.
-However, it is difficult to point out if this is caused by the thermal profile, the employed EOS, or by the higher masses of the merging NSs.
-By the end of the simulation $L_{\bar\nu_e}$ dominates $L_{\nu_e}$ by a factor of $\sim 2.2$, hence within the range obtained for the cold, low-mass SFHo and DD2 BNSs.
+The appearance of luminosity peaks at $t - t_{\rm mrg} \sim$ 2--3~{ms} followed by a decrease in individual luminosities is similar to the behavior of Figure~\ref{fig:9}, suggesting that this emission structure is an effect of our NLS implementation rather than an EoS-dependent feature.
+Additionally, we note that the peak luminosities for the electron antineutrinos and heavy lepton neutrinos reach higher values than those of the short inspiral runs.
+However, it is difficult to determine if this is caused by the thermal profile, the employed EOS, or by the higher masses of the merging NSs.
+By the end of the simulation, $L_{\bar\nu_e}$ dominates $L_{\nu_e}$ by a factor of $\sim$ $2.2$, and hence within the range obtained for the cold, low-mass SFHo and DD2 BNSs.
 Likewise, the electron fraction profile of the lower right panel of Figure~\ref{fig:12} is explained by the emission geometry depicted in Figure~\ref{fig:15}.
-It is interesting that the emissivities at the core of the remnant are larger than $10^{32}~{\rm erg~cm^{-3}~s^{-1}}$, which is more than two orders of magnitude higher than the counterparts for cold IDs ($< 10^{30}~{\rm erg~cm^{-3}~s^{-1}}$).
-This is due to the core temperatures $T_{\rm core} \sim 20 - 30~{\rm MeV}$ reminiscent of the isentropic thermal profile of the ID.
+It is interesting that the emissivities at the core of the remnant are greater than $10^{32}~{\rm erg~cm^{-3}~s^{-1}}$, which is more than two orders of magnitude higher than the counterparts of cold IDs (<$10^{30}~{\rm erg~cm^{-3}~s^{-1}}$).
+This is due to the core temperatures $T_{\rm core} \sim$ 20--30~{MeV}, which are reminiscent of the isentropic thermal profile of the ID.
 Finally, the leptonized portions of the remnant correspond to the regions where electron antineutrinos are more abundantly produced than electron neutrinos, namely at the core and the spiral arms at the inner portion of the disk.
 Conversely, in the remaining regions where $Q_{\nu_e} > Q_{\bar\nu_e}$, the fluid is deleptonized.